liaochunyang/PIC16/README.md

 # PIC16 course materials

-This repository contains some course materials I use for PIC16 at UCLA.
+This Github repository contains my course materials PIC16A and PIC16B at UCLA: the lecture notes, dataset, visualization results, and etc. For more details on PIC16A and PICB, please check the course descriptions in this [page](https://ww3.math.ucla.edu/courses/)